 When we called to get an estimate on a purchased-new 2013 Lexus RX 350 with 79,000 miles, the monthly cost for comprehensive coverage was $129 with a $100 deductible.
 After a few minutes on the phone, the price was lowered to $99 a month.

 The final premium depends on what model vehicle you drive, as well as its age and the deductible you select.
 It may also factor in whether you purchased the car used or new.

 CarShield has over 6,000 Google reviews that total 4.1 out of 5.0 stars overall.
 The company has also received numerous featured spots on popular networks such as TBS, ESPN, and HGTV.

 While the company’s rating from the Better Business Bureau (BBB) isn’t impressive, we found that many of the complaints came from a misunderstanding about the coverage.
 No matter what company you choose to go with, it pays to read the terms carefully so you understand exactly what’s covered and not covered.

 CARCHEX is one of the top third-party warranty companies that has flexible options for Lexus vehicles.

 One of the biggest perks of CARCHEX is the company’s variety of coverage levels, which are easy to research on the website.
 Each level has several plan options, with 16 contracts total.

-- Titanium: The highest level of coverage, similar to a bumper-to-bumper warranty
+- Titanium: Highest level of coverage, similar to a bumper-to-bumper warranty

 - Platinum: Includes hundreds of components